informatics-lab/molab-3dwx-ds/README.md

 #### Videos
 POST videos to {root uri}/media with the following fields:
 'forecast_reference_time' : date time of model run eg. '2015-01-01T00:00:00.000Z'
-'phenomenon'              : phenomenon that video represents eg. 'cloud_fraction'
+'phenomenon'              : phenomenon that video represents eg. 'cloud_fraction_in_a_layer'
 'data'                    : image file
 'mime_type'               : mime type of file eg. 'video/ogg'
 'model'                   : name of model eg. 'uk_v'

 For sample representation see the json file attached.